brad1066/warhammer-dashboard/README.md

 # Warhammer Dashboard
 *by Bradley Hastings*

-This is a tool, written in PHP, to take JSON serialised data from a database and export display it in various forms.
+This is a tool, written in PHP, to take JSON serialised data from a database and export display it in various forms.<br/>
 The intended purpose of the tool is for Warhammer games (AoS and 40K primarily), but can be extended beyond that

 ## Installation